Pathway to Homeownership

 What if I have an emergency and need the savings I have put in my Prosperity Account?

 All of our account holders will be allowed to withdraw their savings to help deal with emergencies that involve eviction, loss of a home, loss of employment, and medical emergencies.
-You'd be able to make this withdrawal without losing your match money, as long as you replace the emergency funds you’ve withdrawn.
+You'd be able to make this withdrawal without losing access to the matching funds, as long as you replace the emergency funds you’ve withdrawn.

 How do I receive match funds?

-Matched funds will be made available when the saver is ready to purchase an asset.
-At that time a vendor check will be issued directly to the company, institution or individual furnishing all or a part of a participant’s asset goal (for example: a title company, home inspector, automobile dealership, wholesale supplier, or University).
+Matched funds will be made available from the County when the saver is ready to purchase an asset.
+A vendor check from the saver's account will be issued directly to the company, institution, or individual furnishing all or a part of a participant's asset goal; for example; a title company or home inspector.
 One of the benefits of this process is that the saver is not taxed on the savings match.

 Where does all this match money come from?